AhmedAalaaa/ALU-Verification-Demo-using-OSVVM/README.md

 And the output will be delayed one clock cycle from the input due to an additional register has been added at the output port.

 ### The Test Sequencer/ Control
-The Test Control contains the test cases that will be fed into our model, in this design there are two main packages have been used from Osvvm Libraries
+The Test Control contains the test cases that will be fed into our model, in this design there are two main packages have been used from OSVVM Libraries
 ```vhdl
   library osvvm;
     context osvvm.OsvvmContext ;
     use osvvm.RandomPkg.all;
     use osvvm.CoveragePkg.all;
 ```
+The Randomization Package to feed the inputs signals with random values and the Coverage Package to assure that we have covered all the possible combinations on the inputs.